Niccolò Fabi

 Niccolò Fabi (born 16 May 1968) is an Italian singer-songwriter.
-He rose to national fame after competing in the Newcomers' section of the Sanremo Music Festival in 1997, receiving the Mia Martini Critics' Award for his entry "Capelli".
+He rose to national fame after competing in the Newcomers' section of the Sanremo Music Festival 1997, receiving the Mia Martini Critics' Award for his entry "Capelli".

 As of 2021, he has released nine studio albums and a greatest hits album in Italy, as well as two compilation albums for the Hispanic market.
 During his career, Fabi also received two Lunezia Awards for the album "La cura del tempo" and for the song "Costruire".

 Early life

 Niccolò Fabi was born in Rome on 16 May 1968.
 His father, Claudio Fabi, was a record producer mainly active in the 1970s, when he was the artistic director of Lucio Battisti's label Numero Uno, producing artists including the Premiata Forneria Marconi and Alberto Fortis.

 When he was 5 years old, he started studying piano and classical music.
 In 1981, he started playing drums.
 He later entered a band performing songs by artists such as Earth, Wind & Fire, and he also became the drummer of the Fall Out, a Police cover band.

 He started writing songs at the age of 14.
 In 1986, Fabi also worked as a stage assistant during a tour by Alberto Fortis, tuning his guitars.

 In 1994, Fabi graduated in Philology.